Serphiq Find the first SEO move worth testing.

 Buyer question

-How Serphiq uses competitor logic
+How Serphiq uses search-result logic

 The important question is not just who ranks today.
 The important question is what your site should do now in response.
 That may mean strengthening an existing page, clarifying a topic cluster, or ignoring a lower-value battle for now.